ArakelTheDragon/Library_Other/README.md

 20. Web_Tool_OnlineCalc a simple calc, can be found at http://cfctools.unaux.com/calc/

 21. ESP8266_Repeater.zip A WiFi Mesh Repeaterm can be meshed or with a separate WiFi network, meshed devices have the same WiFi name and password as the original WiFi, they just boost the signal, NOT mesh devices have a different name than the original WiFi

+22. Python_Windows_AutoInstall.zip The script installs a list of software to a Windows based system.
+This simplified the installation times and helps to setup client(worker) PCs faster.

+The list so far contains:
+7-zip
+LibreOffice
+Notepad++